PA Breweries updates NY Breweries updates VMDDC Breweries updates

 Murdering Town BC -- PLANNED Pittsburgh PLANNED 5/21/07: The Harmony Inn, a beer bar in historic Harmony, PA, tried to add a brewpub back in 2004, but got washed out by Hurricane Ivan.
 They're back on track, and just secured approval from the historical board.
 Now they need money, and a bit more time.
 The name, Murdering Town Brewing, commemorates a Delaware Indian village near the site of Harmony.
 Brewing may begin "perhaps as early as fall," but don't hold your breath.

 Nodding Head Philadelphia OPEN 1/1/05: Brandon Greenwood has left the building.
-Brandon's now at High Falls, in Rochester, NY,, leaving the brewery in the capable hands of Gordon Grubb.
+Brandon's now at The Lion, leaving the brewery in the capable hands of Gordon Grubb.

 North Country Brewing Co.
 Upstate OPEN 2/22/05: Been there, drank that.
 North Country is ready to roll on 2/23: beer's good, food's good, place is just fantastic.